rfibigr/rush_eshop/README.md

 # RUSH - E-SHOP

-We had 48 to build an e-shop website in php and html.
+We had 48 to build an e-commerce website in php and html.
-For this project i worked with [Arthur Cauchy](https://github.com/ArthurCauchy)
+I did this project with a friend [Arthur Cauchy](https://github.com/ArthurCauchy)

-You can find more information about this challenge in this document
+You can find more informations about this challenge in this [document](https://github.com/rfibigr/rush_eshop/blob/master/PDF/Rush00-Sujet.pdf).

-We only had 48h to this project and we focus our work to developp the back.
-I keep it has we ended it.
+We only had 48h to this project and we focus our work to developp the back funcitonnality.
+Please excuse the poor appearence of the front.

 ## Requirements